-- the tying and tied goods are separate products; - the undertaking is dominant in the tying product market; - customers have no choice but to obtain the tied and tying products together; - · the tying conduct forecloses competition; and - · there is no objective justification for the tie.
+- the tying and tied goods are separate products; - the undertaking is dominant in the tying product market; - customers have no choice but to obtain the tied and tying products together; - the tying conduct forecloses competition; and - there is no objective justification for the tie.

-In Genzyme the Office of Fair Trading (OFT), the CMA's predecessor, alleged that the company had abused its dominance by offering its drug for treating Gaucher's disease together with its homecare services, under a single price.
+In Genzyme, the OFT alleged that the company had abused its dominance by offering its drug for treating Gaucher's disease together with its homecare services, under a single price.
 The CAT agreed that the drug and homecare services were distinct products that Genzyme was offering as a package for a single price.
 In principle, therefore, the drug and homecare products were tied together.